How to File a Restraining Order in North Carolina: A Six-Step Process, Protective Order

 - A DVPO could also require the abuser to undergo counseling and treatment.

-What Do You Have to Prove to Get a Restraining Order?
+What Do You Have to Prove to Get a Protective Order?

 - An act of domestic violence